fwupd/fwupd/plugins/flashrom/README.md

  * HardwareID-6
  * HardwareID-10

-These device uses hardware ID values which are derived from SMBIOS.
 They should match the values provided by `fwupdtool hwids` or the `ComputerHardwareIds.exe` Windows utility.

+lspcon-i2c-spi devices use the customized DeviceInstanceId values, e.g.

+ * FLASHROM-LSPCON-I2C-SPI\VEN_1AF8&DEV_0175

 Update Behavior
 ---------------